The Briefly Write Prompt Game aims to inspire bold, succinct micro fiction and poetry.

 BRIEFLY RIGHT:

-Simultaneous submissions are okay, but please do make sure to let us know if your work is accepted elsewhere
+5. Simultaneous submissions are OK, but please please please let us know if your work is accepted elsewhere

 BRIEFLY WRONG:

-Our response time can be anywhere up to two months.
-If you haven’t heard back after six weeks, feel free to send us a gentle nudge to check we received your submission.
+Our response time is up to three months, though will usually be quicker.
+If you haven’t heard back after ten weeks, feel free to send us a gentle nudge.

 There is no submission fee.
 There will never be a submission fee.
 Art belongs to everyone and financial barriers should not stop people sharing their work.

-That said, there are costs involved in running a literary journal.
-If you would like to support Briefly, please consider making a small donation.
-We offer expedited responses starting from only £3.
+We pay our writers as much as we can.
+Currently, this is not a lot.
+If you would like to help us pay more, please consider making a small donation.
+We also offer expedited responses from only £4 (see below).

 By submitting to Briefly Zine, you are granting us first electronic rights.
 Copyright reverts to the author upon publication.